What is strain relief?

 How does strain relief work?

-A cable duct with strain relief secures the cable in the cable gland or connector.
+A cable duct with strain relief secures the cable in the cable conduit or connector.
 The strain relief ensures that external forces do not continue to the other side, but are absorbed by the structure on which the strain relief is mounted.

 Why do cables need strain relief at all?

 Cables are often exposed to mechanical stress, either because they are pulled or because they are bent or constantly moved back and forth.
 The cable is then stretched over the outer radius and pulled out of the opening of the housing, the connector or the cable gland.
 On the inner radius, on the other hand, it is compressed and pushed in.

 If the bending radius is very small, the cable can even kink.
 If the cable is inserted into a connector, this can lead to the conductors being damaged or torn off from the contacts in the long term.

 Strain relief is also used for cables that are not exposed to tensile and bending forces, for example in static electronic systems.
 By fastening the cables or cable bundles inside the housing, the cables also remain in the original position in which they were installed for a long period of time.
 During repair work on the system, this ensures that all cables remain at their intended connections and connectors.